-The Regeneration, Digital and Policy division is anticipating an underspend of £181k for the year.
-There is an overspend of £32k on Provision Markets due to a shortfall in income as a result of low occupancy levels, an overspend of £37k on Regeneration Management due to cessation of staff time being able to be recharged to projects and a £30k overspend on Livestock Markets due to a shortfall in income being generated at Carmarthen and Llandovery marts.
-There is also an £82k shortfall on budgeted income within the corporate property section.
-Property Maintenance are reporting a £163k overspend mainly due to the Housing Disaggregation, a review of recharges needs to be undertaken to take account of revised operating costs.
+The Regeneration, Digital and Policy division is anticipating an underspend of £247k for the year.
+There is an overspend of £43k on Provision Markets due to a shortfall in income as a result of low occupancy levels, an overspend of £47k on Regeneration Management due to cessation of staff time being able to be recharged to projects and a £30k overspend on Livestock Markets due to a shortfall in income being generated at Carmarthen and Llandovery marts.
+County Farms are also overspent by £36k as a result of additional works being undertaken.
+There is also an £78k shortfall on budgeted income within the corporate property section.
+Property Maintenance are reporting a £126k overspend mainly due to the Housing Disaggregation, a review of recharges will be undertaken in the new financial year to take account of revised operating costs.

-These overspends are offset by a £136k underspend on the vacant Property division Head of Service post, £105k saving on Property Design following a review of projected income based on current vacancies and Industrial Premises and Commercial Properties anticipating an underspend of £76k and £19k respectively, both as a result of high occupancy rates, along with large savings across the division due to vacant posts during the year.
+These overspends are offset by a £136k underspend on the vacant Property division Head of Service post, £186k saving on Property Design following a review of projected income and Industrial Premises and Commercial Properties anticipating an underspend of £27k and £20k respectively, both as a result of high occupancy rates, along with large savings across the division due to vacant posts during the year.